TYPO3-Documentation/render-guides/Documentation/Developer/Index.rst

     # (Re)-Create Docker container
     make docker-build ENV=local

-By default most `make` commands all utilize `Docker` to run within a container.
+By default most :bash:`make` commands all utilize Docker to run within a container.
 If the parameter `ENV=local` is appended or prepended to the command, they can also be run locally, without Docker.
 This can speed up processing and saves resources on build pipelines.
-This requires `php` on your host.
+This requires PHP on your host.

-The `Makefile` can also be executed via composer.
-All commands in the `make` range are just passed onto the `Makefile` via a composer script, and automatically then use the `ENV=local` scope:
+The :file:`Makefile` can also be executed via composer.
+All commands in the :bash:`make` range are just passed onto the `Makefile` via a composer script, and automatically then use the `ENV=local` scope:

 ::